mmehr1988/psychic-rotary-phone/README.md

   1. Header Element: Html has a specific header element.
 I therefore, placed the header components inside this element.
   2. NAV Element: Html has a specific NAV element.

+  - Noticed the first nav link was not working.
+Looked over the contents section and realized "id" was missing and this was causing an issue.
+Updated the div to include the appropriate id to allow for proper use of the nav section.

 - CSS | Removed the ".header" used in targeting the h1 element as it was not necessary.

 ## Section: Hero Img